Remmeauth/remme-core/docs/user-guide/cloud/aws.rst

    :align: center
    :alt: Instance is launching

-Instances dashboard should be opened.
+The instances dashboard should be opened.
 Take a look at your instance, its status (should be running).
-Find ``public DNS`` and ``IPv4 Public IP``, you need it for the father steps.
+Find ``public DNS`` and ``IPv4 Public IP``, which you will need for subsequent steps.

 .. image:: /img/user-guide/cloud/aws/instances-dashboard.png
    :width: 100%